“Holcim walls” for circular and resilient cities: in conversation with Kai-Uwe Bergmann

-In the face of a rapidly changing climate, from rising sea levels and flooding to severe temperatures, we need to make our homes, schools and other vital infrastructure climate resilient to keep citizens safe.
+With urban resilience increasingly top of mind for architects and city planners, we need to develop solutions to make our homes, schools and other vital infrastructure climate-resilient.
 And we need to do this in a way that is sustainable and circular to help cities respect planetary boundaries.

 What are some of the best examples of circularity and climate resilience in action?
 And how can architects work together with companies to build the sustainable cities of the future?
 Kai-Uwe Bergmann, Partner at BIG, shares his thoughts on the topic.